MauroDataMapper/docs/docs/user-guides/publish-subscribe/publish-subscribe.md

 Enter the label, description, URL, API Key and refresh period as described above.
 Once completed, click **'Add subscription'** and a green notification box should appear at the bottom right of your screen confirming that the **'subscribed catalogue saved successfully'**.

-> Note: Once the API key has been set on a created subscribed catalogue, it will not be viewable again from the user interface for security reasons.
-When editing an existing subscribed catalogue, the API key may be ignored and will not be overwritten when updated.
-However, you may still update the API key by entering a new value in the 'API key' form field.

 ![Add Subscribed Catalogue form](add-subscribed-catalogue-form.png)

 ---